analyticsbot/deep-learning/ai-interviewer/Readme.md

 - Define interview questions
 - Reorder questions based on role and company
-- Record candidate responses
+- Record your responses
-- Analyze responses using a Large Language Model (LLM)
+- Analyze responses using a Large Language Model (LLM).
+Currently, I am using Meta-Llama-3.1-8B that I am hosting locally via LM Studio, but this can be easily extended to other models

 ## Features